 Cash and cash equivalents consist of cash and highly liquid investments with original maturities of three months or less at the date of purchase.
 The carrying amounts approximate fair value due to the short maturities of these investments.
-Cash equivalents consist primarily of amounts invested in money market funds and commercial paper and are stated at fair value.
+Cash equivalents consist primarily of amounts invested in money market funds and certificates of deposit and are stated at fair value.